erick805/rickylau-dev/content/blog/debug/index.md

 18  <option  key={console.log("pet's name: ", pet.name)}>{pet.name}</option>
 ```

-Long behold, I got what I wanted and I realized I was not dotting our pet object to extract the name, instead I was just rendering the entire pet object as a value for the key, which is not unique.
+Long behold, I got what I wanted and I realized I was not accessing the value of my key property in our pet object to extract the name, instead I was just rendering the entire pet object as a value for the key, which is not unique.

-I change the value of our key prop to `pet.name` instead of pet and I pass the test!
+I change the value of our key prop to `pet.name` instead of `pet` and I pass the test.

-**In conclusion**, there are countless ways to debug in test driven development but having the proper environment and knowing your do's and don'ts in **test driven development** can really make or break a novice from a seasoned engineer.
+**In conclusion**, there are countless ways to debug in test driven development but having the proper environment and knowing your do's and don'ts in test driven development can really make or break your hours or days.
+I hope this

 Until next time.
-I hope you will **CARD** it when the comes.
-Happy Coding! - _RL_
+I hope you will CARD it when the comes.
+Happy Coding! - RL